MicrosoftDocs/defender-docs/defender-endpoint/configure-proxy-internet.md

   - WinHTTP configured using netsh command: Suitable only for desktops in a stable topology (for example: a desktop in a corporate network behind the same proxy)

 > [!NOTE]
-> Defender antivirus and EDR proxies can be set independently.
+> Microsoft Defender Antivirus and EDR proxies can be set independently.
 In the sections that follow, be aware of those distinctions.

 ## Configure the proxy server manually using a registry-based static proxy setting